 After an election Police and Crime Commissioners must swear an oath of office before they can take up the role.

-Emily Spurrell took her Oath of Office on her first official day in post as Merseyside's Police and Crime Commissioner on May 13th 2021, at a ceremony at Merseyside Police Headquarters in Canning Place.
+Emily Spurrell took the Oath of Office on her first official day in post as Merseyside's Police and Crime Commissioner on May 13th 2021.
+She re-took the oath on 9th May 2024, to mark the start of her second term.

-The oath was witnessed by the Police Area Returning Officer, Liverpool City Council Chief Executive, Tony Reeves, and Chair of the Merseyside Branch of Magistrates, JP Carmel Stewart.
-The ceremony was also attended by Merseyside Police Chief Constable Serena Kennedy
+The oath was witnessed by the Police Area Returning Officer, Liverpool City Council Chief Executive, Andrew Lewis, and Chair of the Merseyside Branch of Magistrates, JP Chris Parry.
+The ceremony was also attended by Merseyside Police Chief Constable Serena Kennedy.

 The declaration is also an important symbol of the Police Commissioner's open and transparent approach and the aim of being truly accountable to the public.